Inctus/AtomicStore/README.md

 # AtomicStore
-Wrapper allowing easy creation of DataStores ready for a pseudo-atomic DataBase on ROBLOX.
+Wrapper allowing easy creation of custom DataStores ready for a pseudo-atomic DataBase on ROBLOX.

+`TrackedStore` A DataStore that has a version history.
+`GeneralStore` A DataStore that has no version history.